endritmaxharraj/anchorzup-dashboard/README.md

 - **Angular Material**: 19.2.0
 - **Angular CDK**: 19.2.0 (for drag-drop)
 - **Chart.js**: 4.5.1
+- **Papa Parse**: 5.4.1 (for CSV export)
 - **TypeScript**: 5.7.2
 - **RxJS**: 7.8.0
 - **SCSS**: For styling

 ## Data Flow

-1. Mock JSON data is stored in the `data/` folder
+1. Mock sales data is stored in the `data/sales-data.json` file
-2. `DashboardApiService` loads the JSON files and returns them as Observables
+2. `DashboardApiService` loads the JSON file and returns it as an Observable
-3. `DashboardStateService` converts Observables to Signals and manages filtered/computed state
+3. `DashboardStateService` converts Observable to Signal using `toSignal()` and provides computed signals for:
+   - Filtered sales data based on date range
+   - Statistics with period-over-period comparison
+   - Chart data (sales trend, daily transactions, revenue distribution)
-4. Dashboard page subscribes to state signals and passes data to widget components
+4. Dashboard page accesses state signals and passes data to widget components via inputs
-5. Widget components render the data and emit user interactions
+5. Widget components render the data and remain purely presentational
-6. State service updates based on user actions (filtering, layout changes)
+6. State service updates computed values reactively when filters change
-7. Layout changes are persisted to localStorage
+7. Layout changes are persisted to localStorage only when explicitly saved

 ## Project Structure